 Most character meet and greet experiences are back to normal, including hugs and autographs.
-And Disney character dining is slowly returning to normal too.
+And Disney character dining is back too!

 We’ve got Tips and Tricks for the Best Disney Character Dining, including what to do if you can’t get a reservation, and other kid-friendly alternatives.